PiotrBerebecki/captcha-game/readme.md

 ---

 * Vanilla JavaScript and pure CSS - All front-end layout has been hand-crafted.
 Only the fonts have been sourced from external libraries.
 * Model-View-Controller (MVC) design pattern - The data used by the app is maintained by the `Model`.
 The user interface is specified in the `View`.
 App's logic is managed by the `Controller`.
+Currently all three parts have been saved in one file (`./js/app.js`).
+In future this could be improved by splitting the modules into separate files so that the code is easier to read and maintain.
 * Image preloading - Images that will be displayed on the next screen are preloaded to ensure a smoother user experience.
 * Material design - The principles of material design have been followed in order to improve accessibility and usability.
 * ES6 - At the production stage effort was made to use the latest features of the JavaScript language.
 This includes for example: [let](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let) and [const](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const); [arrow functions](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Arrow_functions); [destructuring assignment](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).
 At the deployment stage the ES6 code (`./js/app.js`) has been transpiled down to ES5 (`./js/appTranspiledToES5.js`) to ensure better cross-browser compatibility.